ludocode/mpack/README.md

 | UTF-8 verification                  | ✓   |     |     |

 A larger feature comparison table is available [here](docs/features.md) which includes descriptions of the various entries in the table.

+This [benchmarking suite](https://github.com/ludocode/schemaless-benchmarks) compares the performance of MPack to other implementations of schemaless serialization formats.
+MPack outperforms all other MessagePack implementations, and in some tests MPack is several times faster than [RapidJSON](https://github.com/miloyip/rapidjson) for equivalent data.

 ## Why Not Just Use JSON?